ossxp-com/wordpress-hacks/wp-content/plugins/cosign-sso/readme.txt

 If you cannot login any more, don't blame me.
 A trick may help you:

-    $ touch <PLUGIN_DIR>/cosign-sso/DISABLE
+    $ touch <PLUGIN_DIR>/cosign-sso/FALLBACK

-After you correct the settings, not forgot to remove the *DISABLE* file.
+After you correct the settings, not forgot to remove the *FALLBACK* file.

 == Screenshots ==